 To help with the costs of post-production, tax deductible contributions can be made by clicking HERE!
 Contact us regarding a generous cash match contribution to the project and how you can help!

-Both film projects are slated for theatrical and special event showings in 2017-2018, with a national DVD release and regional PBS broadcasts to follow.
+Both film projects are slated for theatrical and special event showings, a national DVD release and regional PBS broadcasts to follow.

 The Rundles have received three Mid-America Emmy® nominations: one for their documentary co-produced with WQPT, Letters Home to Hero Street, River to River: Iowa's Forgotten Highway 6, and one for Country School: One Room – One Nation.